DHI/react-components/packages/react-components-lab/docs/CONTRIBUTING.md

 The purpose of our `@dhi/react-components-lab` GitHub library is to host the components that are not yet ready to be added to the core library.
 Here, the components will leave for a certain amount if time until the components have been tested by our maintainers in terms of missing features, bugs, API design etc. The older and more used a component is, the less likely it is that new issues will be found.

+A lab component with low usage either means that it isn't fully working yet or that there is a low demand for it.

 # Setting up

 To get started follow these steps: